spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/azure-disk-encryption.md

 ### Prerequisites

-- An Azure user account with access to view disks in your resource group where the cluster resources are created (for
+- An Azure user account with access to view disks in your resource group where the cluster resources are created, for example, **Reader** role.
-  example: **Reader** role).

 ### Disable Disk Encryption